ErpNetDocs/info/information/erp-net-id/index.md

 - **[Operator.net](https://operator.net/)** — the AI interface for operating the **@@name** ecosystem through custom-built AI agents and tailored apps.
 - **[@@name Marketplace](https://marketplace.erp.net/)** — the marketplace for apps, packaged solutions, integrations, and services.
 - **Marketplace Apps** — individual integrated applications delivered through **@@name Marketplace**.
-- **[Vox Populi](https://vox.erp.net/)** — the portal for submitting, viewing, and voting on user feature ideas, development suggestions, and business cases.
+- **[Vox](https://vox.erp.net/)** — the portal for submitting, viewing, and voting on user feature ideas, development suggestions, and business cases.
 - **Your **@@name** instance** — when **@@name ID** login is enabled for that instance.
 - **Other **@@name** services** — when they support **@@name ID** authentication.